cumbof/hdlib/paper/paper.md

     index: 2
   - name: Department of Molecular Medicine, Cleveland Clinic Lerner College of Medicine, Case Western Reserve University, Cleveland, Ohio, United States of America
     index: 3
-date: 23 September 2025
+date: 4 November 2025
 bibliography: paper.bib
 ---

 # Summary

 Following the initial publication of _hdlib_ [@cumbo2023hdlib], a Python library for designing Vector-Symbolic Architectures (VSA), we introduce a major extension that significantly enhances its machine learning capabilities.
 VSA, also known as Hyperdimensional Computing, is a computing paradigm that represents and processes information using high-dimensional vectors.
-While the first version of _hdlib_ established a robust foundation for creating and manipulating these vectors, this update addresses the growing need for more advanced modeling within the VSA framework.
+While the first version of _hdlib_ established a foundation for manipulating these vectors, this update addresses the growing need for more advanced modeling within the VSA framework.
 We present four extensions: a regression model, a clustering model, a module for encoding graph-based data structures, and significant enhancements to the existing supervised classification model also enabling feature selection.

-The library’s code remains open-source and available on GitHub at [https://github.com/cumbof/hdlib](https://github.com/cumbof/hdlib) under the MIT license, and is distributed through the Python Package Index (_pip install hdlib_) and Conda (_conda install -c conda-forge hdlib_).
+_hdlib_ remains open-source and available on GitHub at [https://github.com/cumbof/hdlib](https://github.com/cumbof/hdlib), and distributed through the Python Package Index (_pip install hdlib_) and Conda (_conda install -c conda-forge hdlib_).

 # Statement of need

 The successful application of VSA across diverse scientific domains has created a demand for more sophisticated machine learning models that go beyond basic classification.
 Researchers now require tools to tackle regression tasks, model complex relationships in structured data like graphs, and better optimize models by identifying the most salient features.

 This new version of _hdlib_ directly addresses this need.
-While other libraries provide foundational VSA operations [@simon2022hdtorch; @heddes2023torchhd; @kang2022openhd], _hdlib_ now introduces a cohesive toolkit for advanced machine learning that is, to our knowledge, unique in its integration of regression, clustering, graph encoding, and enhanced feature selection within a single, flexible VSA framework.
-These additions empower researchers to move from rapid prototyping of core VSA concepts to building and evaluating complex, end-to-end machine learning pipelines that are now used in the context of different problems in different scientific domains [@cumbo2025hyperdimensional; @cumbo2025feature; @joshi2025large; @cumbo2020brain; @cumbo2025novel; @cumbo2025predicting; @cumbo2025designing].
+While other libraries provide foundational VSA operations [@simon2022hdtorch; @heddes2023torchhd; @kang2022openhd], _hdlib_ now introduces a cohesive toolkit for advanced machine learning that is, to our knowledge, unique in its integration of regression, clustering, graph encoding, and enhanced feature selection within a single framework.
+These additions empower researchers to move from rapid prototyping of core VSA concepts to building and evaluating complex machine learning pipelines that are now used in the context of different problems in different scientific domains [@cumbo2025hyperdimensional; @cumbo2025feature; @joshi2025large; @cumbo2020brain; @cumbo2025novel; @cumbo2025predicting; @cumbo2025designing].

 # Extending Machine Learning functionalities

-The primary contribution of this work is the expansion of the _hdlib.model_ module with new functionalities to enhance existing methods and the introduction of new modules for handling different data structures.
 The new architecture is summarized in \autoref{fig:overview}.

 ![An overview of the _hdlib_ 2.0 library architecture, highlighting the distinction between the original (top, transparent) and new components (bottom).
 Foundational classes from version 1.0 include `hdlib.space.Space` (Class 1), `hdlib.vector.Vector` (Class 2), `hdlib.arithmetic` module (Class 3), and the `hdlib.model.classification.ClassificationModel` (Class 4).
 This work introduces major new functionalities through the `hdlib.model` module comprising the new `clustering.ClusteringModel` (Class 5), `regression.RegressionEncoder` (Class 6) and `regression.RegressionModel` (Class 7), and `graph.GraphModel` (Class 8), creating a comprehensive toolkit for VSA-based machine learning.\label{fig:overview}](hdlib.pdf)